 He has worked in the field of Spiritual Care in Parish Communities and with the sick and dying in Hospice and Hospital settings.
 He has led retreats, offered spiritual talks and has accompanied many on their spiritual journey.
 He graduated from the Pontifical College Josephinum with a BA in Philosophy and completed a two-year chaplaincy residency with Ohio Health Hospital system.

-Francis’ forthcoming book, to be published by Non-Duality Press, is entitled “I Am That I Am – Discovering the love, peace, joy and stability of the True Self“.
+Francis’ book: “I Am That I Am: Discovering the Love, Peace, Joy, and Stability of the True Self“.
 Here’s a review of the book by Scott Kiloby:

 Interview conducted 8/4/2012

 Video and audio below.
 Audio also available as a Podcast.